openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s)/state(s)/province(s)/municipality(ies) that issuer has jurisdiction over (if this information is not common knowledge or derivable from the address).
 * `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the document described in the evidence array member it is part of.
 The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+End-User Claims contained in a `derived_claims` element MUST have corresponding Claims in the `claims` element of `verified_claims`.
+When the `derived_claims` element is used it SHOULD be present in all members of the `evidence` array and all Claims under the `claims` element of `verified_claims` SHOULD have a corresponding Claim in at least one `derived_claims` element.
 The `derived_claims` element MAY also contain other End-User Claims derived from the document described in the evidence array member it is part of.
 Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
 When it is present the `derived_claims` element MAY NOT be empty.